itchio/itch/simple.md

 It's not antivirus-friendly, and there's more likelihood that the app will break itself rather than fix itself!

+butler should be provided as a library, using `@itchio/valet`.

-butler & itch-setup should be bundled with the app, so that no additional download is required.
+Also, itch-setup should be bundled with the app.

 ## Redux